The Team

 Alumni

 Hanna Hieromnimon, PhD in Biophysical Sciences (2025).
-Next step: Postdoc in Beaulieu-Jones lab at UChicago.
+Next step: Postdoc in labs of Brett Beaulieu-Jones and Will Parker at UChicago

 Kyle Ruark, B.S. in Molecular Engineering (2022).
-Next step: Bioengineering PhD program at Harvard.
+Next step: Bioengineering PhD program at Harvard University